vixns/ovh-nasha-operator/README.md

 ### Private networks

-When using private networks with gateway, all outgoing node traffic is flowing thru the private interface thru the gateway.
-This is nice for security concerns, and having a single source IP addess on yuour cluster.
+When using private networks with gateway, all outgoing node traffic is flowing thru the private interface via the gateway.
+This is nice for security concerns, and having a single source IP address on your cluster is convenient.

-The NAS-HA acces list only authorise Public Ip, you cannot join them from private network, yous have to route the traffic thru the public interface.
+The NAS-HA acces list only authorizes nodes public Ips', you cannot join them from private networks, you have to route the traffic thru the public interface.

 The route-fixer DaemonSet detects routing to the NAS-HA ip and adds a route if needed.